MobilityData/gbfs/gbfs.md

 ## File Requirements
 * All files should be valid JSON
 * All data should be UTF-8 encoded
-* Time stamps should be in POSIX time (i.e., the number of seconds since January 1st 1970 00:00:00 UTC)
 * Line breaks should be represented by unix newline characters only (\n)

 ### File Distribution